pierre-24/stdlite/docs/theory.md

     Linear and quadratic response functions are generally noted $\braket{\braket{\hat A; \hat B}}_{\omega_B}$ and $\braket{\braket{\hat A; \hat B, \hat C}}_{\omega_B,\omega_C}$, which describes how the expectation value of $\hat A$ (at frequency $\omega_A = -\omega_B - \omega_C$) responds to a set of perturbation to first and second order in perturbation.
     Residue of the response functions provide information on the (excited states of the) unperturbed system.

-    For example, the linear response function might be extended tothe fthe following spectral representation:
+    For example, the linear response function might be extended in the following spectral representation:

     $$\braket{\braket{\hat A; \hat B}}_{\omega_B} = \sum_\wp \frac{\braket{0|\hat A|\wp}\braket{\wp|\hat B|0}}{\omega_B-\omega_\wp} + \frac{\braket{0|\hat B|\wp}\braket{\wp|\hat A|0}}{\omega_A+\omega_\wp},$$

-    and a single residue might be:
+    and a corresponding single residue might be:

     $$\lim_{\omega_B\to\omega_\wp} (\omega_B-\omega_\wp)\,\braket{\braket{\hat A; \hat B}}_{\omega_B} = \braket{0|\hat A|\wp}\braket{\wp|\hat B|0},$$